 A History of the Jewish Community in Laconia, New Hampshire

-Although there may have been other Jews who settled earlier in Laconia, NH the first practicing Jew of note was David Snierson who arrived here in 1902.
-He had been a Talmudic Scholar in the ‘old country’ and became the Spiritual Leader of the group of Jews who came and settled in the Laconia area in the early 20 th century.
+Although there may have been other Jews who settled earlier in Laconia, NH the first practicing Jew of note was David Sneierson who arrived here in 1902.
+He had been a Talmudic Scholar in Kovno Guberniya (a governorate of the Russian Empire) in Lithuania.
+After immigrating to the United States he settled in Laconia and became the spiritual leader of the Jews in the Laconia area.
 Reb.
-Snierson taught Hebrew School, Bar Mitzvah students, and made decisions about Rabbinic Law and Kashrut.
-He led services for Shabbat and Holidays and imported and sold Kosher meat that was brought to Laconia from Manchester by train .
+Sneierson taught Hebrew School, Bar Mitzvah students, and made decisions about Rabbinic Law and Kashrut.
+He led services for Shabbat and Holidays and imported and sold Kosher meat that was brought to Laconia from Manchester by train.

 Among the founding members of Sons Of Israel Synagogue in the 1902-1920 era were: Achber, Alterman, Bean, Camman, Chertok Feuerstein, Gozonsky, Korn, Melnick, Rosen, Schohan, Schwartz, Wein, Zeeberg and Yaloff as well as Steinman in Plymouth.
 The earliest members were peddlers and later retailers.
 These members were of Eastern European (Ashkenazi) origin.